redhat-cop/casl-ansible/roles/openshift-applier/README.md

 ## Requirements

-A working OpenShift cluster that can be used to populate things like namespaces, policies and PVs (all require cluster-admin), or application level content.
+A working OpenShift cluster that can be used to populate things like namespaces, policies and PVs (all require cluster-admin), or application level content (cluster-admin not required).

 ## Role Usage